yii2-tools/yii2-breadcrumbs-filter/README.md

     /**
      * Array of [routes|controllers|actions] names which shouldn't have breadcrumbs
      * ['*'] means what breadcrumbs navigation disabled for all controllers and actions (direct childs)
-     * For module itself, not affects on child modules
+     * For module and submodules, without affects on parent module
      * @var bool
      */
     public $breadcrumbsExceptRoutes = [];